SaveFonta/Brain_Injury_TBI/README.md

 👉 [**Download Final Report (PDF)**](https://github.com/SaveFonta/Brain_Injury_TBI/raw/main/07_Report/Report_final.pdf)

 This document includes all major findings, methodology, statistical models, and clinical interpretations from the project.

 ---

+# 🚀 Getting Started

+To explore or reproduce the project, follow these steps:

+---